LasneF/quobix.com/content/articles/how-to-get-nothing-done/index.md

 When we're in our specially boxed time, we must treat the space inside that box as **sacred**. **_No distractions!_**

-That Slack message can wait, and _who reads email anymore anyway_?.
+That Slack message can wait, and _who reads email anymore anyway_?

 We should be free to achieve a flow state in our boxed time.
 Flow comes from **_immersion_**, and **_immersion_** requires **focus**.